Emergency Response and Transportation Planning

 The SSEB Radioactive Materials Transportation Committee provides the U.S. Department of Energy with a southern states’ perspective on policy related to nuclear power and transportation of the nation’s spent fuel and high-level radioactive waste.
 The committee includes regional, gubernatorially-appointed state emergency response planners, radiological health professionals and other state agency officials.

-For nearly two decades, SSEB's Transuranic (TRU) Waste Transportation Working Group has assisted the U.S. Department of Energy with environmental management clean-up activities.
-The TRU Working Group's major objective is to outline policies and procedures necessary to safely transport shipments of TRU waste thru the South to the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico.
+For more than two decades, SSEB’s Transuranic (TRU) Waste Transportation Working Group has assisted the U.S. Department of Energy with environmental management clean-up activities.
+The TRU Working Group’s major objective is to outline policies and procedures necessary to safely transport shipments of TRU waste thru the South to the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico.

 TRU waste, which is generated from the production of nuclear weapons, mainly consists of solid items such as protective clothing and gloves, rags, lab instruments and equipment, as well as other items that have become contaminated by transuranic isotopes.